amisol banner

 From San José to the Caribbean coast

-With its 212 km of coastline, there are plenty of beautiful beaches to explore.
-Here I would recommend having a base in the town of Puerto Viejo, from where one can go on countless bike rides to the surrounding beaches.
-In Puerto Viejo you will find a lot of 'ticos', as the locals are called, along with backpackers, surfers and street art.
+With 212 km of coastline, there are plenty of beautiful beaches to explore.
+Here I would recommend having a base in the town of Puerto Viejo, from where you can go on countless bike trips to the surrounding beaches.
+In Puerto Viejo you will find a lot of 'ticos' as the locals call them, along with backpackers, surfers and street art.

 Tip: Rent a bike and go on a day trip to Punta Uva.
 Here you drive with the beach on one side and the jungle on the other in a beautiful subtropical climate.